clarkr28/ARM/README.md

 All that is in my repository right now is just an ARM implementation of a linked list and a node for the linked list, as well as some testing programs to test the linked list and node functionality.
-As of right now, the node is complete and passes all tests, but the linked list still has some bugs.
+As of right now, the node is complete and passes all tests, but the linked list is still in progress.

-My priority right now is to find and fix the linked list bugs, then create a program to read data into the linked list from a data file.
+My priority right now is to finish the linked list, then create a program to read data into the linked list from a data file.
 A third priority is to have more detailed documentation in the readme of this repository. :) I have been working on this project for a bit on my own, and I am just finally getting